RasaHQ/agentic-orchestration-samples/README.md

 A demonstration of advanced agentic orchestration for complex, multi-phase workflows.
 This sample showcases:
-- **MCP-Powered Research**: Uses an agent that leverages an MCP server to perform real-time car research and help users find suitable car models.
+- **MCP-Powered Research**: Uses an agent that leverages an MCP server to perform car research (either real-time or using a mock dataset) and help users find suitable car models.
 - **A2A-Powered Shopping**: Integrates an A2A (Agent-to-Agent) server to power a dedicated car shopping agent, enabling structured car searches, recommendations, and dealer connections.